ydrive/EasySynth/README.md

 - Depth images, representing the depth of a pixel by a grayscale value
 - Normal images, representing the pixel normal using X, Y and Z color values
 - Semantic images, with every object rendered using the user-defined semantic color
-- Camera poses, including location and rotation
+- Camera poses, including position and rotation

 ## Installation